-Could the Next Patient You Treat in Your ABA Master’s Practicum Be a Robot?
+Could the Next Patient in Your ABA Practicum Be a Robot?

-Every college-educated, Board-certified, state-licensed applied behavioral analyst has met stringent experience requirements in order to become an ABA therapist.
-Currently, that means stacking up 1,500 to 2,000 hours of supervised fieldwork, on top of any practicum or internship work performed as part of a degree program.
-That fieldwork involves direct evaluation, diagnosis, and treatment of patients in a variety of populations with a range of behavioral issues.
+Every college-educated, Board Certified Behavior Analyst (BCBA) has met stringent experience requirements in order to become an ABA therapist.
+Currently, that means completing 1,500 to 2,000 hours of supervised fieldwork, which may include practicum or internship experiences.
+That fieldwork involves direct assessment and treatment planning for clients across a variety of populations with a range of behavioral issues.
 It’s an essential part of developing and honing your skills as a therapist as well as becoming licensed.

 The individuals you treat during this field experience are a sample of who you will interact with as a therapist: young and old, experiencing a range of mental or physical ailments, each with families looking to you for help.